tmdgusya/system-design-interview/CHAPTER01.md

 - How handle exception in your storage?
     - Is store that spof?

-- How to mount that size of cache?
+- How to estimate that will use size of cache?

+- What is eveocation policy in your store?
+    - FIFO, LFU, etc..